 This announcement came less than a week after the United Firefighters Union flew to Canberra to plead for more firefighters on the front lines and stronger climate action through the phasing out of coal, oil and gas.

 In 2022 the federal Labor government was elected following a "Green slide" election in which climate action was the main driver for voters kicking out the LNP and electing record numbers of independents and Greens with strong platforms for climate action.
 However, even with this strong public push for real and immediate action to mitigate the climate crisis, it's business as usual for the Labor government who continue to approve, invest in and open up new fossil fuel projects.
 As of March 2023, Australia has 116 new coal, oil and gas projects in the pipeline.
 If they all proceed as planned, an extra 1.4 billion tonnes of greenhouse gases would be released into the atmosphere annually by 2030.

 Australia has the resources and conditions to become a world leader in renewable energy and the zero carbon economy.
 Instead we are squandering this opportunity, failing to plan for a the radical economic shift that is underway, causing immeasurable harm to our environment, disgracing ourselves on the world stage and failing to play our part in averting catastrophic climate change.

-This inaction is criminal when the solutions so readily exist.
+This inaction is criminal when the lives of millions of people and the existence of millions of species are threatened.
+Especially when the solutions so readily exist.